purcell/emacs.d/README.md

 ## Features

+* Real time HTML syntax checker enabled (you need install tidy)
-* git or subversion is *NOT** needed.
+* git or subversion is *NOT* needed.
 I removed all the 'git submodule update' stuff.
-* enhance major/minor modes for C/C++ developers
 * optimized for cross-platform C++ development with CMake and wxWidgets
 * emacs-w3m (console browser)
 * eim (Chinese pinyin input method)
-* org2blog (write wordpress blog with org-mode)
+* org2blog (post wordpress blog with org-mode)
-* make the configuration work under Linux and Cygwin
+* make the configuration work on *ALL* platforms (Linux/Cgywin/Mac).
+BTW, when I say Linux, I mean all the popular distributions (Debian, Ubuntu, Mint, Centos, ArchLinux, Gentoo ...).
-* The configuration will work with Emacs version >=24
+* The configuration will work with Emacs version >=24 but still usable with Emacs version 23.
 * evil-mode and its plugins (Vim key binding)
-* yasnippet and my customized snippets
+* yasnippet and my customized snippets (insert code snippet by typing less keys)

 ## Third party command line tools Emacs uses

-You need to install some command line tools to use some features in Emacs.
-All those command line tools are *optional*.
-Your Emacs will not crash if some tools are not installed.
+Some command line tools may be needed.
+They are *OPTIONAL*.
+Your Emacs will NOT crash if they are not installed.

 ### w3m (web browser in console)
 * needed by `w3m` (w3m is emacs package name written in elisp)